The school year is in full swing!

 They’re going to show up when it’s most convenient for them to show up!

-But as we return to in-person school sessions, you may still be trying to return to “the way you’ve always done” things – like trying to have those parents sign the forms which say they agree to abide by the school’s policies as specified in your school’s handbook – especially if they haven’t signed up for a tuition payment plan yet…so you may not have had time to give serious consideration to the “remarkability” of your school.
+So as we’re dealing with a world where COVID is still a threat, you may still be trying to return to “the way you’ve always done” things – like trying to have those parents sign the forms which say they agree to abide by the school’s policies as specified in your school’s handbook – especially if they haven’t signed up for a tuition payment plan yet…so you may not have had time to give serious consideration to the “remarkability” of your school.

 This weekend, set aside some time, or maybe right now if you’re having your morning wake-up beverage – but not more than 30 minutes, and jot down those great qualities of your school that you believe make it a remarkable place to be.
 Then this week, at your teachers’ meeting, ask your teachers what they think is remarkable about your school.